Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: Discussion

-The next step of the method proposed herein, consisted in mapping the open string parameters to the closed string ones.
-The precise mapping was formulated through the equations of (\ref{SW}) which as discussed in section 5, were derived under particularly different conditions than the ones considered in this paper.
-Their validity in this case is therefore naturally disputable, even more so, in view of the nonassociativity of $\nc$.
-We believe that this actually constitutes the most plausible reason for the failure of our proposal to produce the exact supergravity background whereas at the same time explains why the method works to this order where nonassociativity precisely comes into play.
-In fact, it seems that when $T^{ijk}$ of (\ref{noncommutativityconditions}) is nonvanishing, both $\nc$ and $T=\nc\p\nc$ are necessary for defining the deformation.
-A natural generalization of (\ref{SW}) would then relate $(\Gcal,\nc,T=\nc\p\nc)$ to $(g,B,H=dB)$ and presumably provide the deformed flat space solution to all orders in the deformation.
+Regarding the mapping between open and closed string fields; it is clear that eqs. (\ref{SW}) in sections 4 and 5 are not valid in this case, especially due to the nonassociativity of $\nc_\rho$.
+It seems natural to expect that when $T^{ijk}$ of (\ref{noncommutativityconditions}) is nonvanishing, both $\nc$ and $T=\nc\p\nc$ are necessary for defining the deformation.
+A natural generalization of (\ref{SW}) would then relate $(\Gcal,\nc,T=\nc\p\nc)$ to $(g,B,H=dB)$ and perhaps provide the deformed flat space solution to all orders in the deformation.

-Note that we do not necessarily maintain that it would directly solve the problem of finding the dual gravity background as well.
-It may very well be that nonassociativity spoils the planar equivalence between the $\Ncal=4$ theory and its deformation.
-This would obviously be reflected on the form of the quantum effective action and therefore of the DBI, making it difficult to determine the relevant open string data \footnote{Actually it is possible to imagine that this can occur independently from the nonassociativity of the product.
-Yet it would make it hard to understand why the procedure employed in this article would give a true solution to any order in the deformation.}.
+Even if finding the appropriate mapping between open and closed string fields might help obtain the deformed flat space geometry, it would not necessarily solve the problem of finding the dual gravity background as well.
+It is possible that nonassociativity spoils the planar equivalence between the $\Ncal=4$ theory and its deformation.
+This would obviously be reflected on the form of the quantum effective action and therefore of the DBI, making it difficult to determine the relevant open string data.